Lower East Side: Political representation

 Politically, the neighborhood is in New York's 7th and 12th congressional districts.
 It is in the New York State Assembly's 65th district and 74th district; the New York State Senate's 26th district; and New York City Council's 1st and 2nd districts.

 History

 Prior to Europeans

 As was true of all of Manhattan Island, the area now known as the Lower East Side was occupied by members of the Lenape tribe, who were organized in bands that moved from place to place according to the seasons, fishing on the rivers in the summer, and moving inland in the fall and winter to gather crops and hunt for food.
 Their main trail took approximately the route of Broadway.
-One encampment in the Lower East Side area, near Corlears Hook was called Rechtauck or Naghtogack.
+One encampment on the Lower East Side near Corlears Hook was called Rechtauck or Naghtogack.

 Early settlement

 The population of the Dutch colony of New Amsterdam was located primarily below the current Fulton Street, while north of it were a number of small plantations and large farms called "bouwerij" ("bowery", equivalent to "boerderij" in present-day Dutch).
 Around these farms were a number of enclaves of free or "half-free" Africans, which served as a buffer between the Dutch and the Native Americans.
 One of the largest of these was located along the modern Bowery between Prince Street and Astor Place, as well as the "only separate enclave" of this type within Manhattan.
 These black farmers were some of the earliest settlers of the area.

 Gradually, during the 17th century, there was an overall consolidation of the boweries and farms into larger parcels, and much of the Lower East Side was then part of the Delancey farm.

 James Delancey's pre-Revolutionary farm east of post road leading from the city (Bowery) survives in the names Delancey Street and Orchard Street.
 On the modern map of Manhattan, the Delancey farm is represented in the grid of streets from Division Street north to Houston Street.
 In response to the pressures of a growing city, Delancey began to survey streets in the southern part of the "West Farm" in the 1760s.
 A spacious projected Delancey Square—intended to cover the area within today's Eldridge, Essex, Hester and Broome Streets—was eliminated when the loyalist Delancey family's property was confiscated after the American Revolution.
 The city Commissioners of Forfeiture eliminated the aristocratic planned square for a grid, effacing Delancey's vision of a New York laid out like the West End of London.